 Let us grant that for Dharmakīrti particulars are somehow identified with appropriate causal powers.
 Is it then an essential or an accidental feature of a thing x that it will produce y under the appropriate conditions, and is it essential or accidental to y that it is caused by x?
 In a causal theory of properties these features are generally taken to be essential.
 To what degree does Dharmakīrti subscribe to that?
 The point needs analysis.
 On the one hand, Dharmakīrti does very strongly advocate a type of connection that seems to be more than an accidental feature of things.
 This is the so-called “connection by essential natures” (svabhāvapratibandha) between cause and effect, and this connection will guarantee that there is a “nexus where [the effect] will not be without [the cause]” (avinābhāvaniyama).
 Arguments invoking this nexus can, for example, be seen in the Pramāṇavārttikasvavṛtti’s discussion of I.34–47.
 He begins by introducing verse 34 as follows:

-Well, if observation and non-observation are no basis for knowing the co-presence and co-absence [of smoke and fire], how then does one know that smoke does not deviate (na vyabhicarati) from fire?
+Well, if observation and non-observation were no basis for knowing the co-presence and co-absence [of smoke and fire], how then does one know that smoke does not deviate (na vyabhicarati) from fire?

-Dharmakīrti then argues that whatever is smoke must have originated from fire in order for it to be smoke—otherwise it's just a smoke-like thing, a pseudo-smoke.
-And he also says that if something like a “termite tower” (śakramūrdhan) does actually have the causal properties of fire—i.e., the fitness (yogyatā) to produce real smoke—then it indeed must be on fire (see Dunne 2004, 335–338).
+Dharmakīrti then argues that whatever is smoke must have originated from fire in order for it to be smoke—otherwise it’s just a smoke-like thing, a pseudo-smoke.
+And he also says that if something like a “termite tower” (śakramūrdhan) did actually have the causal properties of fire—i.e., the fitness (yogyatā) to produce real smoke—then it indeed would be on fire (see Dunne 2004, 335–338).